CollectionBuilder/collectionbuilder.github.io/_docs/01_software/ruby.md

     - Back in your terminal, install the latest version of ruby by copy/pasting or writing, `rbenv install 2.7.0` and pressing `Enter`.

     {:.alert .alert-warning .my-3}
-    Note: 2.7.0 is the latest solid version as of this writing; if you are reading this past August 2020, you may need to check the "Stable Releases" section on [the download Ruby page](https://www.ruby-lang.org/en/downloads/){:target="_blank"} and install the latest stable version.
+    Note: 2.7.0 is the latest solid version as of this writing; if you are reading this past August 2020, you may need to check the "Stable Releases" section on [the download Ruby page](https://www.ruby-lang.org/en/downloads/){:target="_blank" rel="noopener"} and install the latest stable version.

     - Now let's set that version as your global Ruby version by entering `rbenv global 2.7.0` into the terminal prompt and pressing `Enter`.
     - Finally, we're going to rehash, just to be safe: copy and paste the command `rbenv rehash` into your prompt and pressing `Enter`.